-The main technology that is commonly used in monitoring and controlling cell environments is Infrared (IR) sensing technology, which is a core component of the Microsens Incubator IR CO2 Sensor (MH-100).
+The advanced technology that is commonly used in monitoring and controlling cell environments is Infrared (IR) sensing technology, which is a core component of the Microsens Incubator IR CO2 Sensor (MH-100).

-With sensors such as the Microsens Incubator IR CO2 Sensor, technicians are provided with reliable and highly accurate gas measurements in the incubators without having to remove the sensor during high-temperature sterilization cycles.
+With sensors such as the Microsens Incubator IR CO2 Sensor, technicians are confident with reliable and highly accurate gas measurements in the incubators without having to remove the sensor during high-temperature sterilization cycles.

 How does an Incubator IR CO2 Sensor Work?

-Infrared (IR) sensors work by measuring the absorption rely heavily on the fact that each gas absorbs a distinct wavelength of light.
+Infrared (IR) sensors work by measuring the absorption relying heavily on the principle that each gas absorbs a distinct wavelength of light.
 Carbon Dioxide (CO2) absorbs the wavelength 4.3um within the infrared portion of the electromagnetic spectrum.
-An IR emitter then directs the infrared light through a sample of the growth chamber's atmosphere, then through an interferometer filter which isolates the proper wavelength and finally into the sensor.
+An IR emitter then directs the infrared light through a sample of the growth chamber's atmosphere, then through an interferometer filter that isolates the proper wavelength and finally allows the sensor to process the data.

 It is important to note, periodically calibrated circuits measure the amount of 4.3um light that strikes the sensor and calculates the difference between it and what was emitted by the source.
-The more CO2 the less light passes through, making the difference of allowing the circuits to calculate the accurate percentage of carbon dioxide.
+The more CO2 in the gas sample the less light passes through, making the difference of allowing the circuits to calculate the accurate percentage of carbon dioxide.

 Why choose an Infrared IR CO2 Sensor?

-For those technicians working in incubation or microbiology labs, making the choice upon selecting the proper sensing technology can be a difficult task.
+For those technicians working in incubation or microbiology labs, making selecting the proper sensing technology can be a difficult task.

-While additional sensing technologies are available in the field, Infrared IR CO2 sensors are most commonly sought out due to a wide range of specified capabilities.
-First, the price difference between Infrared (IR) CO2 sensors and others such as Thermal Conductivity sensors is vastly defined as having Infrared sensors at a much more cost-effective and affordable rate for technicians.
+While additional sensing technologies are available in the field, Infrared IR CO2 sensors are most highly sought out for a wide range of specified capabilities.
+The price difference between Infrared (IR) CO2 sensors and others such as Thermal Conductivity sensors is immense.
+Infrared sensors are much more cost-effective and affordable for technicians.

 The MicroSENS Hightemp Incubator IR CO2 Sensor

 Another factor when researching Infrared IR CO2 Sensor for incubation is understanding that IR monitoring of carbon dioxide is most commonly preferred in laboratory environments that require high sanitization and hygiene practices.
 High temperature sterilization, sometimes with peroxide, will damage most IR sensors.
-Finding sensors that can withstand these sterilization cycles can be difficult.
+Finding a sensor that can withstand these sterilization cycles is nearly impossible.

 Furthermore, scientists, researchers, and laboratory technicians will be able to ensure less handling and assembly errors with IR sensing because of the integrated temperature and pressure compensation.
-Looking furthermore at the IR technology in the MH-100, you can see it was designed to withstand high-temperature sterilization cycles up to 190°C (374°F), dramatically increasing the lifespan of the sensor.
+The IR technology in the MH-100 was designed to withstand high-temperature sterilization cycles up to 190°C (374°F), dramatically increasing the lifespan of the sensor.
 Competitors sensors do not offer this low maintenance and high temperature resilience.

 Overall, it is important to understand when researching how an Infrared IR CO2 sensor works and its main advantages, that there are many different designs out there on the market.
 Comparing these sensors and understanding how each model affects accuracy, precision, or aggressive temperatures - should not be a rushed task.